TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 We Say: The Saatva Quilted Pillow is new on the market.
 It stands out as a very high-quality product, but with a price tag to match.

 What sets it apart from similar products is that the GOTS organic cotton cover is also quilted with a layer of New Zealand wool.
-It feels so incredibly soft you'll just want to doze off as soon as your head touches it.
+It's hypoallergenic (according to Saatva).
+We found it feels so incredibly soft, you just want to doze off as soon as your head touches it.

 The 7" loft makes the Saatva Quilted Pillow thicker than most of its rivals, which you'll particularly appreciate if you're a side sleeper who finds standard pillows too thin.